We continuously try to improve safety in our parks and eliminate anti-social behaviour.

 Once all applications have been assessed, we will issue resident permits where appropriate and offer professional dog walking licences to up to 18 individuals.

-We expect these will be in place by the middle of November, at which point the grace period will end and enforcement will commence on all sites.
+The grace period will remain until further notice whilst we finalise the permit and licence application process.
+At which point the grace period will finish and enforcement will commence on all sites.

 Our Street Scene Enforcement Team and Parks Patrol Team enforce the orders.